The Ponys (band): Laced with Romance

-The Ponys toured to support their album, with bands like The Unicorns, The Fall, and The Fiery Furnaces.
+The Ponys toured to support their album, with bands such as The Unicorns, The Fall, and The Fiery Furnaces.

 Celebration Castle

-Despite some members wanting to leave due mostly to exhaustion, The Ponys continued and began to record their second album.
+Despite some members wanting to leave due mostly to exhaustion, the Ponys continued and began to record their second album.
 Wanting to record locally they met with Chicago-based producer Steve Albini, who had previously worked with artists such as PJ Harvey, The Pixies, and Nirvana.
 The Ponys began recording in late 2004 and were finished in four days.
-The album held a much cleaner tone than the first, but still retained the recognizable live sound that they were known for.
+The album held a much cleaner tone than the first but still retained the recognizable live sound that they were known for.
 Later that year, Ian Adams left the band, tired of touring and was replaced by Brian Case of 90 Day Men.
 Celebration Castle was released in early 2005 and the band continued touring.

 Turn the Lights Out

 Since recording Celebration Castle, the Ponys have left In the Red Records and signed with the New York-based indie label Matador Records.
-They recorded their third album, titled Turn The Lights Out, in the fall of 2006.
+They recorded their third album, titled Turn The Lights Out, in late 2006.
 The album was released on March 20, 2007.
 In 2010, the band released their first new recording since Turn the Lights Out, the EP Deathbed Plus 4.

-Guitarist Brian Case currently plays in Disappears.
+Guitarist Brian Case played in the Chicago garage rock band Disappears and currently in a project called FACS.

+Nathan Jerde died in May 2025.